Zion-python/Guess_Numbers--Impossible_Difficulty/README.md

 The original concept and code were created by me when I was **“√196 years old”** (14).

 Today, with the help of the open‑source community, this project continues to be maintained and improved.
-Special thanks to **DeepSeek** for its rigorous review and suggestions – more than 80% of which were subsequently edited by me (so any remaining mistakes are entirely my own 😅).
+**Special thanks to DeepSeek** – over **85%** of the code refinements, bug fixes, and formatting improvements were guided by DeepSeek's thorough review and suggestions.
+The remaining 15% represents my own tweaks and personal touches.
+(Any lingering issues are, of course, my responsibility.)

 ---